[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 • Model invocation and inference execution

-• Tool selection and tool invocation
+• Tool selection and invocation

 • Returning results to the model, the so-called ReAct loop